FHNW-INT/Pizzeria_Reference_Project/README.md

 ## Analysis

-> 🚧: You can reuse the analysis (you made) from other projects (e.g., requirement engineering), but it must be submitted according to the following template.

 ### Scenario

-> 🔍: To review

 **Fly Around** is a small PoC project for the Internet Technology course at FHNW.
 The project is about a simple web app to search for flights to cool destinations and create basic bookings.